Comrat Wine Region

-Comrat - also very common is the spelling Komrat (Cyrillic script: Комрат (Komrat)) - lies within the southern wine region of Moldova, which specialises in red wine and muscat production.
+Comrat - also commonly spelled Komrat (Cyrillic script: Комрат (Komrat)) - lies within the southern wine region of Moldova, which specialises in red wine and muscat production.

 Location

 Comrat lies in Gagauzia, more than 80 km away from its capital - Chişinău city.
-The town sprawls along the tiny river Ialpug.
+The town is spread out along the river Ialpug.
 The area around the town is rather hilly.
 The Moldavian-Ukrainian border is located in the East, less than 25 km away; the border with Romania is about 40 km to the West.